ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-setup-advanced.rst

 The UAVCAN network is a decentralized peer network, where each peer (node) has a unique numeric identifier - node ID and that is only one parameter needs to be set for basic setup.

+Detailed description of protocol can be found at http://uavcan.org/

 **UAVCAN driver for Aurdupilot do not support auto node numbering in current version.
 All nodes should have the ID explicitly set.**